ComeFixes/Comet-Missing-Files/README.md

 # Comet-Missing-Files

-This consists of Comet 3 Alpha Files.
+This consists of Comet 3 Files.
 Works with other versions of comet
 Sole purpose is to restore missing Comet files for users in need Not a virus